Skip to content

 Logistics, as of 2026

-Practise typing your answers under timed conditions.
-Five minutes of reading and ten minutes of writing is short, and candidates who rehearsed on paper sometimes lose marks because their typing speed lags behind their thinking.
-Treat the keyboard as part of the exam skill.
+Practise speaking your answers aloud under timed conditions.
+Seven minutes of reading and ten minutes of oral discussion with the examiner via Zoom is short, and candidates who only rehearsed on paper often lose marks because they have not built the verbal pacing or the habit of structuring an answer in real time.
+Treat speaking under time pressure as a core exam skill.

 What the college actually tests